Review – I Remember You / Hello Monster

 Min grows up under the care of our serial killer, Lee Joon-Young…. convinced he was abandoned by his brother.

 This is the set up for the show.
-Hyeon struggling to regain his memories of his childhood after he returns to Korea, after a string of murders seem to suggest that both his younger brother and Lee Joon-Young may be still alive….
+Hyeon struggling to regain his memories of his childhood when he returns to Korea, after a string of murders seem to suggest that both his younger brother and Lee Joon-Young may be still alive….

 AWESOME, isn’t it?
 I mean… wow.
 What a plot!